 - Two Hour (2 hr) Cemetery Tour which expands the 1.5 hr tour and includes the West Point Cemetery and the Old Cadet Chapel.

 Check the website for the schedule and information regarding ticket prices.

-READ MORE: A Quick Guide of Orange County, NY
+READ MORE: Places to See & Visit in Orange County, NY

 Things to See in the Frederic V Malek West Point Visitors Center

 The West Point Visitors Center is newly renovated and is a wonderful addition to the West Point visit.